node-xyz/node-xyz.github.io/documentations/advance/server-route/index.md

 ### Creating server at runtime

 A method in xyz-core will accept the same three parameters ans has almost the same behavior.
-An example that justifies why a method was also needed for adding a server is the [swim ping mechanism].
+An example that justifies why a method was also needed for adding a server is the [swim ping mechanism]().
 This ping mechanism is isolated in a bootstrap function, although it needs a UDP server and client.
 Having a method to add a server allows this ping bootstrap function to create new servers and routes **without needing the developer to change a single line of their business logic code or config.**

 The method spec can be seen [here](/apidoc/NodeXYZ.html#registerServer).
 Inside your code, you can use it like: